 Capacity Products and Green Product reporting

-If the Operator holds Capacity Products or Green Products which were created, or referable to electricity exported, capacity available or operation of from the Facility, during a Support Year, the Net Operational Revenue for that Support Year will be deemed to include an amount equal to the relevant market price for such products multiplied by number of each of those Capacity Products and Green Products the Operator holds.
+If the Operator holds Capacity Products or Green Products which were created, or referable to electricity exported from, capacity available from or operation of the Facility, during a Support Year, the Net Operational Revenue for that Support Year will be deemed to include an amount equal to the relevant market price for such products multiplied by number of each of those Capacity Products and Green Products the Operator holds.

-Unless otherwise agreed by the parties, the market price for such products will determined as the average of the quotations (stated on a GST exclusive basis) for the Support Year, obtained from two independent and suitably qualified brokerage firms, one nominated by each of the parties.
+Unless otherwise agreed by the parties, the market price for such products will determined as the average of the quotations (stated on a GST exclusive basis) for the Support Year, obtained from two independent and appropriately qualified brokerage firms, one nominated by each of the parties.

-If a market price cannot be determined in accordance with clause 38.5(b), the matter will be referred to an Independent Expert for determination under clause 41.6.
+If a market price cannot be determined in accordance with clause 32.5(b), the matter will be referred to an Independent Expert for determination under clause 35.6.